apd10/RzLinear/README.md

+Speed:
+1. This implementation is quite slow and a better implementation is being created for practical usage
+2. Update(Feb 22, 22) : Current implementation is 3x slower than complete matrix multiplication for large MM
 !!
-NOTE : THis implementation is quite slow and a better implementation is being created for practical usage !!
-!!
-NOTE Update(Feb 22, 22) : Current implementation is 3x slower than complete matrix multiplication for large MM!!
-!!
-Faster implementation coming soon !!
+Faster implementation coming soon with measurements of forward and backward passes !!

 Model compression - matrix multiply with compressed matrix using state-of-the-art ROBE-Z compression.